 It is based on the shared values, traditions or customs, practices, rituals, and underlying assumptions that have been developed within the company over time.
 This includes both written and unwritten rules of behavior.

 Great business cultures exemplify positive traits.
 These lead to improved performances and greater productivity.
-On the other hand, a dysfunctional corporate culture can act like termites that eat at the foundations of an organization.

 This is especially true in how they interact with their coworkers, clients, and with all other stakeholders.
 It influences how much employees are able to identify with their respective organizations in what is called a “culture fit.”